ObolNetwork/obol-docs/docs/int/faq/general.md

 cd charon-distributed-validator-node

-# Replace 'replace.with.public.ip.or.hostname' in bootnode/docker-compose.yml with your public IPv4 or DNS hostname # Replace 'replace.with.public.ip.or.hostname' in bootnode/docker-compose.yml with your public IPv4 or DNS hostname
+# Replace 'replace.with.public.ip.or.hostname' in relay/docker-compose.yml with your public IPv4 or DNS hostname # Replace 'replace.with.public.ip.or.hostname' in relay/docker-compose.yml with your public IPv4 or DNS hostname

-nano bootnode/docker-compose.yml
+nano relay/docker-compose.yml

-docker compose -f bootnode/docker-compose.yml up
+docker compose -f relay/docker-compose.yml up
 ```

-Test whether the bootnode is publicly accessible.
+Test whether the relay is publicly accessible.
 This should return an ENR:
 `curl http://replace.with.public.ip.or.hostname:3640/enr`

-Ensure the ENR returned by the bootnode contains the correct public IP and port by decoding it with https://enr-viewer.com/.
+Ensure the ENR returned by the relay contains the correct public IP and port by decoding it with https://enr-viewer.com/.

-Configure **ALL** charon nodes in your cluster to use this bootnode:
+Configure **ALL** charon nodes in your cluster to use this relay:

-- Either by adding a flag: `--p2p-bootnodes=http://replace.with.public.ip.or.hostname:3640/enr`
+- Either by adding a flag: `--p2p-relays=http://replace.with.public.ip.or.hostname:3640/enr`
-- Or by setting the environment variable: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`
+- Or by setting the environment variable: `CHARON_P2P_RELAYS=http://replace.with.public.ip.or.hostname:3640/enr`

-Note that a local `boonode/.charon/charon-enr-private-key` file will be created next to `bootnode/docker-compose.yml` to ensure a persisted bootnode ENR across restarts.
+Note that a local `relay/.charon/charon-enr-private-key` file will be created next to `relay/docker-compose.yml` to ensure a persisted relay ENR across restarts.